Receiving your Property Tax Bill

 |If your tax statement is yellow...

-...it means our records show your Mortgage Company or Oregon's Senior Deferral program notified us they will be paying your tax bill.
+...it means a lender or Oregon's Senior/Disabled Deferral program has notified us and they intend to pay the tax.
 If you have any questions regarding who is paying your property tax, contact your Mortgage Company.
 REMEMBER: you are ultimately responsible for paying your taxes.

 |If you receive a green statement...